 - 150 MW Wind Project – In August 2021, electric cooperative, Holy Cross Energy commissioned the Arriba Wind Farm at a site approximately 100 miles southeast of Denver.

-- 140 MW Solar Project – German renewable energy company, Juwi has begun the permitting process to build the Coyote Gulch solar project at a site approximately 250 miles southwest of Denver.
+- 140 MW Solar Project – German renewable energy company, Juwi is continuing work to build the Coyote Gulch solar project at a site approximately 250 miles southwest of Denver.
 The project is forecast to be commissioned in 2023.

-- 123 MW Solar Project – In September 2021, American power company, Invenergy announced plans to build the Boutique Solar project at a site approximately 250 miles southwest of Denver.
+- 123 MW Solar Project – Illinois power company, Invenergy is continuing work on the Boutique Solar project at a site approximately 250 miles southwest of Denver.
 The project is forecast to be commissioned in 2025.

-- 110 MW Solar Project – Juwi has begun the permitting process to build the Dolores Canyon project at a site approximately 200 miles southwest of Denver.
+- 110 MW Solar Project – Juwi is continuing work on the Dolores Canyon project at a site approximately 200 miles southwest of Denver.
 The project is forecast to be commissioned in 2023.

 - 104 MW Wind Project – In May 2021, Spanish renewable energy company, EDP Renováveis commissioned the Crossing Trails Wind Farm at a site approximately 135 miles southeast of Denver.